 - Add onions, garlic, ginger, mustard seeds and jeera to the pan and braise all till onions start to soften and turn brown.
 Stir regularly to prevent ingredients from burning.

-- Add most of the diced tomatoes (keeping only about 5 to 10% for later use), chilli, turmeric, coriander seeds, salt, fresh cream, and spinach (palak) to the pan and let it simmer for 3 to 5 minutes.
+- Add most of the diced tomatoes (keeping only about 5 to 10% for later use), chili, turmeric, coriander seeds, salt, fresh cream, and spinach (palak) to the pan and let it simmer for 3 to 5 minutes.

 - Next add the chopped paneer pieces to the pan and carefully mix them in with the other ingredients, cover the pan again with the lid and let everything simmer for 8 to 10 minutes.